 Last week, I took a bold step and sent the early draft of my unpublished manuscript, “Fields, Foxes and Tea,” to two friends for perusal.
 Having an early reader(s) is new territory for me and feels vulnerable, like walking on stony ground with bare, tender feet.
 Though they have only just received the pages, two days ago I began my next round of edits on the initial chapters, gutting entire paragraphs and sections, and I’ve been gripped by remorse that it was too soon to share the work.
-The draft is too workmanlike, and I should never have let it out of my clutches, even to a friend.
+The draft is too workmanlike, and I should never have let it out of my clutches, even to someone trusted.

 Oh, the folly of it all.
-Yet it was only a few weeks ago that I wrote a post inspired by a quote from Welsh-born poet David Whyte, a reflection on inhabiting our vulnerability, and choosing the ways we become more transparent.
+Yet it was only a few weeks ago that I wrote a post inspired by a quote from Welsh-born poet David Whyte, a reflection on inhabiting our vulnerability, and choosing the ways we become more visible.
 In letting the early draft be read by others, I was certainly “walking my talk.”

 As if it weren’t uncomfortable enough to have friends seeing my naked draft for all its flaws, an internationally famous author on the other side of the world is simultaneously doing the same.
 What a brazen, impatient fool am I.

-It will tell something remarkable.
+“It will tell something remarkable.
 It will be beautifully executed.
-It will be nested in truth and myth.
-These are the words I keep next to my desk on an old piece of paper, a gentle reminder for what I hope to accomplish.
-A wide open roadmap of sorts.
+It will be nested in truth.”
+Words of Barbara Kingsolver, they are written on an old piece of paper pinned next to my desk, a gentle reminder for what I hope to accomplish.
+A wide-open roadmap of sorts.

 Words do not always flow inspired and sparkling from my pen; more often they are clunky, slow and lifeless.
 Better, I think, to simply get them down on paper and refine them later than to sit fishing and anguishing for a single beautiful line.
 Still, how impetuous of me to share this early work.
 Dumb, really.

 Each day a hundred opportunities exist to play it safe, to hold back, to turn away from that quiet inner voice that whispers the bare truth.
 Step into the circle of authenticity instead, the ring of Soul Artists.

-The dear orchid on the windowsill doesn’t lament or fret that its newly unfolded leaf isn’t good enough, long or shiny enough, it simply keeps on growing, even now summoning its energy to put forth a new display of stunning flowers.
+The dear orchid on the windowsill doesn’t lament or fret that its newly unfolded leaf isn’t good enough, long or shiny enough, it simply keeps on growing—even now summoning its energy to put forth a new display of stunning flowers.
 How simple, really.
 It is only we humans who make things complicated, always forgetting there is but one true imperative: